KingsGlaive42/TextToCode-CodeToText/README.md

 # TextToCode-CodeToText
-Converts text file into Huffman code than converts it back using a .code file.
+These two programs compress and decompress a text file using huffman coding.
-Open TextToCode.java, and select a txt file.
+TextToCode.java converts a text file into a huff and code file.
-The code will convert the txt.file into a Huffman code.
+Open TextToCode.java, and select a txt file that will be compressed.
+Make sure to put .txt at the end.
-Open CodeToText.java and select the huffman code.
+The huff and code files should have the same name as the text file.
-The program will access a .code file with the same name as the huffman code.
+Open CodeToText.java and input the name of the file you had compressed.
+No need to put .txt, .huff, or .code at the end.
-Using the .code file, the program will convert the huffman code back into a .txt file.
+The program decompress the .huff file using the .code file and return the original text file.